 - Smoothing the lateral contour of the trunk

 - Removing excess skin and fat in the flanks and back (in extended and circumferential procedures only)

 Abdominoplasty is different from liposuction.
-Liposuction is a procedure that removes only excess subcutaneous (below the skin) fat, however, excess skin is not removed.
+Liposuction is a procedure that removes only excess subcutaneous (below the surface of the skin) fat, however, excess skin is not removed.
 Since 1990, when I was a resident in plastic surgery, up to the present time, I have seen many changes in both liposuction and abdominoplasty.
-The two procedures became more and more refined, yielding better and better results, with less discomfort and downtime, as well as a greater margin of safety.
+These two procedures became more and more refined, yielding better and better results, with less discomfort and downtime, as well as a greater margin of safety.
 What I find most interesting, is that each of these procedures developed and matured, independent of the other.
-Also of note is the fact that in the past, a patient would undergo either abdominoplasty or liposuction, but not both at the same time, to recontour the trunk.
-Now, it is more common among a select number of surgeons to utilize both techniques to create a more comprehensive restorative plan to rejuvenate the trunk.
+Also of note is the fact that in the past, a patient would undergo either abdominoplasty or liposuction, but not both at the same time, to re-contour the trunk.
+Now, it is more common among a select number of surgeons to utilize both techniques simultaneously to create a more comprehensive restorative plan to rejuvenate the trunk.
 This is discussed in the section: